CoryWBoris/SyncReverbMode/README.md

 None so far

 ## Future Updates:
 It would cool to have a gui for interacting with the settings here.
-For now, this is more or less a boiler plate for anyone interested in hardwiring their own effects' mappings.
+For now, this is more or less a boilerplate for anyone interested in hardwiring their own effects' mappings.

 ## Other Related Programs:
 <a href="https://coryboris.gumroad.com/l/TrueAutoColor">TrueAutoColor</a>